michellevit/Site-Blocker-Chrome-Extension/README.txt

 ----------
 Table of Contents:
 1. Project Description
-2. How to Add The Extension to your Chrome Browser
+2. How to Add the Extension to Your Chrome Browser
 3. How to Use the Extension
 4. Credits